BlockscapeNetwork/hackatom_v/contracts/marketplace/README.md

 Withdraws an NFT token offering from the global offerings list and returns the NFT token back to its owner.

-> :warning: This will only work after having used `SellNft` on a token.
+> :warning: This will only work after having used `sell_nft` on a token.

 ```shell
 # Execute withdraw_nft action to withdraw the token with the specified offering_id from the marketplace